Ramón Valdés

-Ramón Antonio Esteban Gómez Valdés y Castillo (2 September 1923 – 9 August 1988) was a Mexican actor and comedian.
+Ramón Esteban Gómez-Valdés y Castillo (2 September 1924 – 9 August 1988) was a Mexican actor and comedian.
 He is best remembered for his portrayal of Don Ramón.
 He is also recognized as one of Mexico's best comedians.

 Born in Mexico City, he was raised in a humble and large family that moved to Ciudad Juárez when he was aged two.
 Valdés made his acting debut at cinema in the movie Tender Pumpkins (1949), appearing along with his brother, Germán Valdés, already an actor better known as "Tin-Tan", and who introduced Ramón into the acting world.
 Under extra or supporting roles, he continued making appearances in films during the Golden Age of Mexican cinema.
 Ramón and Germán had two other brothers, also actors, Manuel Valdés, better known as "Manuel "El Loco" Valdés", and Antonio Valdés, better known as "El Ratón Valdés".

 In 1968, Valdés met Roberto Gómez Bolaños, better known as "Chespirito", with whom he began working on programs such as Los supergenios de la mesa cuadrada, Chespirito and El Chapulín Colorado.
 It was on Bolaños's sitcom El Chavo del Ocho that he gained international fame for his portrayal of Don Ramón.
 He left El Chavo del Ocho in 1979 but returned in 1981 for his final year on the project.

 In 1982, Valdés starred with Carlos Villagrán on the Venezuelan sitcom Federrico and on Ah que Kiko in 1987.

 Life and career

-1923–1968: Childhood, early career and multiple films
+1924–1968: Childhood, early career and multiple films

-Ramón Antonio Esteban Gómez Valdés y Castillo was born on 2 September, 1923, in Mexico City, a son of Rafael Gómez-Valdés Angellini and Guadalupe Castillo.
+Ramón Esteban Gómez Valdés y Castillo was born on 2 September 1924, in Mexico City, a son of Rafael Gómez-Valdés Angellini and Guadalupe Castillo.
 He lived a quiet childhood, without being surrounded by many luxuries.
 He had several brothers, Germán Valdés "Tin Tan", Manuel "El Loco" Valdés, Antonio Valdés "El Ratón Valdés", Guadalupe, Angela, Cristóbal, Antonio and Armando.
 He was nicknamed "El Moncho".
 At the age of two, his family moved to Ciudad Juárez.

 In his youth, Valdés earned his living in multiple activities and trades, and due to this instability, he sometimes faced economic problems.
 At the same time he began his artistic career thanks to the support of his brother Germán ("Tin Tan"), who took him to act with him in different projects, so he participated in more than 50 films of the Golden Age of Mexican cinema.
 His film debut took place on Tender Pumpkins (1949).
 He continued appearing on multiple movies as an extra or with supporting roles till he met Roberto Gomez Bolaños (Chespirito) in 1968.